Aaron Lines

-Anthony Aaron Lines (born November 17, 1977) is a Canadian country musician.
+Anthony Aaron Lines (born November 17, 1977) is a Canadian country music singer.
 He has recorded for RCA Nashville, BNA and On Ramp Records, and has charted three singles on the Hot Country Songs charts in the United States, in addition to landing one number one hit on the Canada Country chart.

 Musical history

 Love Changes Everything

 Aaron Lines' debut album, Love Changes Everything, was released in Canada in 2001 by independent record label Combustion Music.
 The first two singles, "Love Changes Everything" and "I Can Read Your Heart," both found success on Canadian country radio.
 Lines was nominated for Best New Country Artist/Group at the 2002 Juno Awards, and Best New Artist at the 2002 Canadian Country Music Association (CCMA) Awards.

 Living Out Loud

 As Lines' career was taking off in Canada, he set his sights on an American record deal.
 He performed a showcase for RCA Nashville in May 2001.
 The next day, the label phoned to offer Lines a record deal.
 He immediately began work on his debut album, Living Out Loud, released on January 7, 2003.
 The album debuted at No. 9 on Billboard's Top Country Albums chart, while the first single, "You Can't Hide Beautiful," reached No. 4 on Billboard's Hot Country Songs chart.
 The album was a success in Canada as well, and at the 2003 CCMA Awards, Lines received six nominations, including the Kraft Cheez Whiz Fans' Choice Award.
 When the awards were handed out in September, Lines was named Male Artist of the Year, and also picked up the Rising Star Award.

 In 2003, Lines was an opening act for Martina McBride's Greatest Hits tour.